-This Italian Spinach Artichoke Dip is a classic dip found on restaurant menus and appetizer tables worldwide.
+This Italian Spinach Artichoke Dip is a classic dip found on restaurant menus and appetizer tables nationwide.
 It can be served for potluck gatherings, football parties and casual soirées.
 It’s equally suited for more formal gatherings as a featured starter.